Journeys in the Spirit

 Relationships, sex and sexuality

 The Quaker Life Working Group on Young People and Relationships and Sexuality developed materials for working with Quaker young people on the issue of sex, sexuality and relationships.
-The Group encourages Meetings, Link groups and young people's events to engage in this topic with young people and help them develop meaningful and safe relationships.
-They also hope that this topic will provide a means for young people to think about their spirituality and help them connect to Quakers though a topic that is important to them.
+This was in 2008 and since then the language used around many of the issues explored has moved on, but lots of the ideas offered within the resources remain useful.
+The material encourages Meetings, Link groups and young people's events to engage in this topic with young people and help them develop meaningful and safe relationships.
+It is also hoped that this topic will provide a means for young people to think about their spirituality and help them connect to Quakers though a topic that is important to them.